 Film Fest 919, Chapel Hill (October 9-13)

 The second edition of Film Fest 919 begins in Chapel Hill with the critically acclaimed Marriage Story and will showcase films that have appeared at Cannes, Sundance, and other prominent film festivals.
-Filmmaker Q&A sessions, industry panels, and celebrity appearances are just a few of the reasons you should attend this festival, and you can find more info here.
+Filmmaker Q&A sessions, industry panels, and celebrity appearances are just a few of the reasons you should attend this festival.

 High Country Quilt Show, Maggie Valley (October 10-12)